kzu/kzu.github.io/_posts/2023-01-16-pack-readme-includes.md

 The syntax follows the [Get-ChildItem -Exclude](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.management/get-childitem?view=powershell-7.3#-exclude) in powershell, which is used to select candidate files as
 [seen in the action source](https://github.com/devlooped/actions-includes/blob/main/resolve-file-includes.ps1#L6-L10).

+My preferred mechanism is to just add `<!-- exclude -->` at the bottom of my package readme files.

 ## Closing